djbrieck/brieckspro/content/posts/IHG_CaptivePortal_stuck/index.md

 Also WiFi was working just fine on my iPhone and my Wifes laptop running Windows 11, so their system was not broken for everyone else.

-No matter what the captive portal that was present when connecting to the hotel wifi was not going away on my Mac.
+No matter what, the captive portal that was presented when connecting to the hotel wifi was not going away on my Mac.
 Almost like the submit button was not fully working.
 Tried the access code, and even tried the other option of last name and room number.
 Nothing was working after clicking submit.
 Hotel front desk was no help.
 Thing just hung on entry and every few second would blink the contents of the page, the captive portal would never go away and the internet would never connect.

 ## Solution